-Developing a test suite for each existing and new application can prove to be a difficult task.
-Instead, applications should be grouped into categories or classes.
-Applications in a given class have similar performance requirements and can be characterized by common performance metrics.
+have similar performance requirements and can be characterized by common performance metrics.
 This way, the defined performance metrics and test suites will be valid for a range of applications.
-Classes of applications can be defined based on one or a combination of criteria.
+Classes of application can be defined based on one or a combination of criteria.
 The following criteria can be used in the definition of the classes: